hetznercloud/hcloud-cloud-controller-manager/README.md

     ```

    Note: the `--cloud-provider` flag is deprecated since K8S 1.19.
 You
    will see a log message regarding this.
+For now (v1.26) it is still required.

-2. Now the cluster master can be initialized:
+2. Now the control plane can be initialized:

     ```sh
     sudo kubeadm init --pod-network-cidr=10.244.0.0/16